 What are the changes?

-The 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults is the first major revision of the guidelines in more than a decade.
+The 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults is the first major revision of the guidelines in more than a decade, replacing "Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure" (JNC 7), which published in 2003.
 Watch the AHA video regarding the update.

-- Emphasized the importance of structured exercise in the prevention and treatment of hypertension
+- emphasizes the importance of structured exercise in the prevention and treatment of hypertension

 Why are the changes important?